Penguins

 The Penguins indeed reunited the “two-headed monster,” putting Malkin on a line with Crosby.
 Lars Eller became the second-line center with Drew O’Connor and Acciari.

 Jack St. Ivany had his first NHL fight in the second period.
 After Minnesota defenseman Brock Faber roughed up Penguins’ captain Crosby in the second period, St. Ivany didn’t let Faber get past the red line before making him drop the gloves.
-Referees didn’t give St. Ivany an instigator, instead giving him an extra two minutes for roughing 10:39.
+Referees didn’t give St. Ivany an instigator, instead giving him an extra two minutes for roughing at 10:39.

 According to NaturalStatTrick.com, Minnesota led the Penguins 4-0 in high-danger scoring chances in the first period.